 SF Fed Data Explorer gives you the ability to compare labor market outcomes for different demographic groups based on Current Population Survey data from the Census Bureau.

 Learn more about how to use the Data Explorer in our Tutorial videos.
-If you have more specific questions related to the Data Explorer, check out our Frequently Asked Questions and, when you are ready, launch the Data Explorer!

 The Beveridge Curve: Job Openings vs. Unemployment

 Accessing PCE Inflation Data with the Data Explorer

 Accessing Census Bureau Data on Worker Origins with the Data Explorer